-Starting from March 30, the Australian government implemented a ‘whole-of-population’ telehealth system for its citizens.
-By amending the previously existing law on telehealth services, the government concluded that telehealth consultations and services be available to every person, and be bulk billed by Medicare.
+Starting from March 30, the Australian government implemented a ‘whole population’ telehealth system for its citizens.
+By amending the previously existing law on telehealth services, the government aims to make available telehealth consultations and services to every citizen while bulk billed by Medicare.

-This means that every Australian now has free access to telehealth services, allowing them to consult GPs and other specialists at virtually no immediate cost.
+Therefore every Australian now has free access to telehealth services, and they can consult GPs and other specialists at virtually no immediate cost.

-The news has been met with a lot of positive remarks, with many GPs and health experts applauding the government’s decision regarding the issue.
+The news has met too many positive remarks, many GPs and health experts applauding the government’s decision regarding the issue.
 While some consider it the most significant change in recent times, others call it a welcome response to the outcry for better procedures for handling the current pandemic issue.

-Initially, the Royal Australian College of General Practitioners and many other medical and patient groups have clamored for the Federal Government to arrange an effective response to the COVID-19 crisis.
+Initially, the Royal Australian College of General Practitioners and many other medical caregivers and patient groups have clamoured for the Federal Government to arrange an effective response to the COVID-19 crisis.

 The new Medicare bulk billed telehealth system is expected to be under operation until September 30.
-Till then, all citizens of Australia are free to make use of the service for their healthcare needs.
+All Australian citizens are free to use the service for their healthcare needs until then.

 Australia joins the UK and United States as one of the countries to expand telehealth services in light of the current coronavirus pandemic.
-According to Mr Morrison, the Medicare-subsidized telehealth services ensure that quality healthcare can be accessed by every person while at home.
+According to Mr Morrison, the Medicare-subsidized telehealth services ensure that every person can access quality healthcare while staying at home.

 What Is Telehealth?

-Telehealth, sometimes also referred to as telemedicine and telecare basically the use of ICT to deliver health information and services.
+Telehealth, sometimes also referred to as telemedicine and telecare, is the use of ICT to deliver health information and services.
 This varies from phone consultations to email and video-conferencing.

-By use of an audio link or visual screen, patients can have a virtual appointment with GPs, mental health experts, specialists, and other health professionals.
-With apps like Zoom, Skype, WhatsApp or FaceTime, a patient can discuss health issues and receive medical advice from his personal consultant.
+Using an audio link or visual screen, patients can have a virtual appointment with GPs, mental health experts, specialists, and other health professionals.
+Applications like Zoom, Skype, WhatsApp, or FaceTime, help a patient discuss health issues and receive medical advice from his consultant.

-Telehealth services are not really new to Australia.
-For years, it has been employed to deliver medical services and care to rural and regional Australians.
-Many people inaccessible areas also employ the service from time to time.
-Basically, telehealth services are originally available to anyone with a good phone, internet, and payment.
+Telehealth services are not new to Australia.
+For years, Australians have been employing to deliver medical services and care to rural and regional Australians.
+Many people in remote areas also use the service from time to time.
+Telehealth services are available to anyone with a good phone, internet, and payment.

 In the year 2011, the Government of Australia introduced the telehealth initiative.
 Its goal was to deal with the obstacles surrounding access to medical services for areas that were eligible for telehealth.

 However, the initiative came with certain restrictions as only patients aged 70 and above had access to the bulk-billed service.
-It also excluded the services of certain medical professionals, including GPs, occupational therapists, clinic nurse coordinators, psychologists, and many others.
+It also excluded certain medical professionals services, including GPs, occupational therapists, clinic nurse coordinators, psychologists, and many others.

 With the funding and new changes to the law came a lot of improvements.
 The eligibility criteria have now been expanded to a wider array of medical professionals.
 Also, now, every person in the country has been granted access to the system.

 Of course, this is not the first time the Australian government has expanded telemedicine services.
-In 2019, the Minister for Health, Greg Hunt announced an investment of $45.5million in GP telehealth consultations.
+In 2019, the Minister for Health, Greg Hunt, announced a $45.5million investment in GP telehealth consultations.

-The expansion was meant to ensure patients in remote areas gain access to regular health consultations with their GPs.
-The service also stretched for a period of two years, with MBS rebates available.
+The purpose of the expansion was to ensure patients in remote areas gain access to regular health consultations with their GPs.
+The service also stretched for two years, with MBS rebates available.

-In light of the potency of spread COVID-19 possesses, a much safer means of attention to patients as needed.
-With the implementation of the whole-of-population system, doctors can now test patients for COVID-19 and treat symptoms remotely.
+Due to the potency of the coronavirus and its variants to spread, we need to look for safer ways and tools to care for visiting patients.
+With the implementation of the “whole population” system, doctors can now test patients for COVID-19 and treat symptoms remotely.
 This reduces the risk of infection for health workers and possible further spread of the virus.

 A wide array of appointments is available for both patients and specialists under the new bulk-billed telehealth system.
-As it stands, people can get access to professionals which include;
+As it stands, people can get access to professionals including:

 - General Practitioners

-- Occupational therapists for services for children with developmental delays
+- Occupational therapists for children’s services with developmental delays

 - Speech pathologists